anthobarbarich/pc2020/content/practical.md

 title: Practical - FAQ
 opengraph: "/images/uploads/b64i708.jpg"
 festival:
-- answer: "* You can check-in on Friday from 14.00h and check-out until 01.00h. \n* The festival starts Saturday at 12.00h until 01.00h and Sunday at 12.00h till 23.00h.\n* The after party on Sunday will take place at 23.00h till 06.00h.\n* The camping opens on Friday at 14.00h till Monday morning at 11.00h."
+- answer: "* Opening hours : \nFriday at 14.00h until 01.00h\nSaturday at 12.00h until
+    01.00h \nSunday at 12.00h till 23.00h.\n* Nightprogram every night at C12\n* The
+    camping opens on Friday at 14.00h till Monday morning at 11.00h."
   question: WHAT ARE THE FESTIVAL OPENING HOURS?
 - answer: It will be announced in the coming weeks!
   question: WHERE CAN I FIND THE LINE-UP?
 - answer: "People with wheelchairs get free access to the comfort area.
 There’s a disability parking close to the entrance of the festival.
 You will be allowed to park there after showing your personal parking card.
-Further, there will be dedicated toilets on site.\n\nWe are trying our best to make the festival accessible to all, but we cannot guarantee that moving around in a wheelchair will be easy (grass, etc). \n\nThere are risks of getting stuck if it rains, because the ground is not hard.\n\nFor more information, please contact us on info@paradisecity.be"
+Further, there will be dedicated toilets on site.\r\n\n\r\n\nWe are trying our best to make the festival accessible to all, but we cannot guarantee that moving around in a wheelchair will be easy (grass, etc). \r\n\nThere are risks of getting stuck (risk of entanglement?) if it rains, because the ground is not hard.\n\n \n\nFor more information, please contact us on info@paradisecity.be"
   question: IS THE FESTIVAL WHEELCHAIR FRIENDLY?
 - answer: Yes, at the entrance.
 We provide lockers to keep your stuff safe, for €7-10 per day!